racodond/sonar-gherkin-plugin/README.md

  * "TODO" tags should be handled
  * All comments should be formatted consistently
  * Byte Order Mark (BOM) should not be used for UTF-8 files
+ * Each feature should have a name
+ * Each scenario should have a name
  * End-line characters should be consistent
  * Features should not contain too many scenarios
  * Features that do not define any scenario should be removed